BooRuleDie/obsidian/Portswigger/CSRF.md

 # 3 Must Have for CSRF
 1. **A proper action that is special to user** (email change, password change, username change ...)
-2. **Cookie based session management.** (CSRF exists because browser put cookies automatically, if we don't have any cookie, then we can't talk about CSRF)
+2. **Cookie based session management.** (CSRF exists because browser put cookies automatically.
+If we don't have any cookie, then we can't talk about CSRF)
 3. **No unpredictable tokens or parameters** (This is why CSRF Token is being used to prevent CSRF, if there is a parameter that you can't predict to make the functionality work, then you can't craft a malicious website that'd perform CSRF)

 ### Same Origin Policy